apache/mxnet/docs/api/symbolic-node.rst

    :param axis: Dimension along which to slice.
    :type axis: int, optional, default='1'

+   :param squeeze_axis: If true AND the sliced dimension becomes 1, squeeze that dimension.
+   :type squeeze_axis: boolean, optional, default=False

    :param Symbol name: The name of the :class:`SymbolicNode`. (e.g. `:my_symbol`), optional.
    :param Dict{Symbol, AbstractString} attrs: The attributes associated with this :class:`SymbolicNode`.